 While I can't state definitively why Robin Hood in particular is seen by so many as the quintessential anthropomorphic character, I can say that he is a classic case of form following function in animated character design.

 The studio chose to tell the "Robin Hood" story with animals.
 A fox, known for being a clever, attractive, and thieving animal, was the natural choice for the title roll.
-But there's one obvious problem to animating a more natural fox (such as Bagheera, who was a very natural panther); he has to draw a bow.
+But there's one obvious problem with animating a more natural fox (such as Bagheera, who was a very natural panther); he has to draw a bow.

 This becomes quite a trick for a natural fox.
 His shoulder blades rest on his sides, not across his back, which won't allow him to comfortably rotate his elbow up to eye level while keeping his "forearm" (front leg) straight and horizontal.
 Comparative anatomy between dog and human skeletons shows us that this is just the beginning of a natural fox's troubles with the role:

 Famed Warner Brother's animator Chuck Jones had a simple formula for turning the hind legs of animals into easily animated human-like feet for anthropomorphic animals:

 Anything covered by the shoe became the foot, while the sock covers the ankle and calf.
 This is exactly how Robin Hood's hind feet were redesigned.
 The rest followed in much the same way; The humerus and toes made it halfway to human proportions, and his shoulder blades now rest across his back.
 In fact, the earlier Robin Hood designs left even more of the natural fox behind in favor of a more cartoony look:

 But form followed function again; Robin had to have a few serious moments in the story, so a slightly more "realistic" and less comedic design was chosen: